prebid/prebid.github.io/dev-docs/modules/s2sTesting.md

 Using the `testServerOnly` flag means that all client requests will be suppressed (those requests will not be made) whenever any bid requests from the 'A/B test group' result in a 'server' bid request.
 The 'A/B test group' includes any requests whose source is controled by 's2sConfig.bidderControl' or 'bidSource' at the adUnit level.
 This may give a clearer picture of how s2s performs without interference from client bid requests.

 For best results, all bidders/bids in the 'A/B test group' should be configured with the same client/server allocation.
-Because use of this flag will result in turning off cient bids a certain percentage of the time, it could negatively affect revenue, and should be used with caution.
+Because use of this flag will result in turning off client bids a certain percentage of the time, it could negatively affect revenue, and should be used with caution.
 Thus it should only be used when 'server' is allocated a small percentage (i.e. <= 5%) of bid requests.

 Example S2S Config defining that 5% of the time all bid requests will go 'server' and 95% of the time a mix of 'server' and 'client':